yohasebe/openai-chat-api-workflow/README.md

 <kbd><img width="700" src="./docs/img/image-generation-3.png"></kbd>

 ## Image Understanding

+?> Currently image understanding is supported for the `gpt-4o`, `gpt-4o-mini`, and `o1` models.
+If a `o3-mini` model is selected and an image is sent for understanding, the workflow will automatically switch to the `gpt-4o` model for that query.

 Image understanding can be executed through the `openai-vision` command.
 It starts capture mode and lets you specify a part of the screen to be analyzed.
 Alternatively, you can specify an image file (jpg, jpeg, png, gif) using the "OpenAI Vision" file action.
 This mode requires the `gpt-4o` or `gpt-4o-mini` model to be set in the workflow settings.